Forecasting high-dimensional functional time series with dual-factor structures: Parameter estimation

-In this subsection, the estimation procedures for $\{\mu^{(i)}(u), \bb{\phi}(u), \bb{F}_t, \bb{\Lambda}(u)\}$ in ~\eqref{eq:1} are presented in detail.
-In general, the idea of the estimation procedure is to estimate the systems of back loadings first so that the HDFTS is reduced to functional time series of lower dimensions.
-Then the common front loading and the matrix-valued time series, $\{\bb{F_t} : t = 1, \ldots, T\}$.
+We present an estimation procedure for parameters $\{\mu^{(i)}(u), \bb{\phi}(u), \bb{F}_t\}$ in~\eqref{eq:1}.
+In general, the idea of the estimation procedure is to estimate the systems of back-loading first so that the HDFTS is reduced to the FTS of lower dimensions.
+We then proceed to estimate the common front-loading and the matrix-valued time series, $\bb{F_t}$.